jiasong18/Ant-Media-Server-Wiki/WebRTC-iOS-SDK-Guide.md

 Ant Media's WebRTC iOS SDK lets you build your own iOS application that can publish and play WebRTC broadcasts with just a few lines of code.
 In this doc, we're going to cover the following topics.
-* How to run the sample WebRTC iOS app
+* How to Run the Sample WebRTC iOS app
+  * Publish Stream from your iPhone
+  * Play Stream on your iPhone
+  * P2P Communication with your iPhone
-* How to create a WebRTC iOS app
+* How to develop a WebRTC iOS app
+  * Implement Publishing
+  * Implement Playing
+  * Implement Data Channel Communication
 * FAQ

 ## How to Run the Sample WebRTC iOS app